pam-exchange/SymantecPAM-SPIX/README.md

 Done
 ```

 This command will export accounts using -ShowPassword without having a passphrase on the command line.
-If a passphrase is provided on the command line, the user is not prompted to enter a passphrase. **Note** that Powershell ISE (version 5.1) will prompte the user for a passphrase in a seperate pop-up window.
+If a passphrase is provided on the command line, the user is not prompted to enter a passphrase.<br/>**Note** that Powershell ISE (version 5.1) will prompte the user for a passphrase in a seperate pop-up window.

 ```
 PS W:\> .\SPIX.ps1 -export -Category TargetAccount -ExtensionType windowsDomainService -ShowPassword -Passphrase ''